cjdbarlow/Part-One/basal_metabolic_rate.md

     * Hyperthyroidism increases BMR

 ##Measurement of BMR using Indirect Calorimetry
 BMR is measured using **indirect calorimetry**, which calculates heat production via measurement of VO<sub>2</sub> and VCO<sub>2</sub>.
-A number of methods exists depending on whether the patient is intubated or not, or whether they are requring supplementary oxygen.
+A number of methods exists depending on whether the patient is intubated or not, or whether they are requiring supplementary oxygen.

 In general:
 * Patients should be relaxed and fasted